Legazpi, Albay: Creation of the town (1856)

-Parallel with its commercial rise, Legazpi saw political developments in the late Spanish period.
-In 1892, the town was elevated to city status (ciudad) for the first time under Spain's new Becerra Law on municipal government.
+Parallel with its commercial rise Legazpi saw political developments in the late Spanish period.
+In 1892 the town was elevated to city status (ciudad) under Spain's new Becerra Law on municipal government.
 This law merged the municipalities of Legazpi Port, Albay (Bagumbayan), and the outlying town of Daraga into a single unified city administration, called the Ayuntamiento of Legazpi (Albay).

-The ayuntamiento (city council government) was formally established in 1894 by a decree of the Spanish Minister of Ultramar (Colonies).
-Under this arrangement, Daraga – which had been a separate town (formed by survivors of the Cagsawa eruption) – was annexed as part of the new city's territory along with Albay Nuevo.
+The actual ayuntamiento (city council government) was formally established in 1894 by a decree of the Spanish Minister of Ultramar (colonies), and under this arrangement both Albay Nuevo and the separate town of Daraga formed by survivors of the Cagsawa eruption were annexed as part of the new city's territory.
 This merger proved unpopular among many Daraga residents, who resented the loss of their town's autonomy.
-Nevertheless, by the mid-1890s Legazpi (sometimes referred to as Ayuntamiento de Albay) held the status of a chartered city.
+Nevertheless, by the mid-1890s Legazpi – sometimes referred to as Ayuntamiento de Albay – held the status of a chartered city.

-Philippine revolution era (1898)
+Philippine revolution (1898)

-As the Philippine Revolution spread throughout the archipelago in 1898, Spanish rule in Albay came to an abrupt end.
-On September 22, 1898, with the colonial government collapsing, the Spanish civil governor of Albay, Don Ángel Bascarán y Federic, evacuated the provincial capital (Old Albay) along with the remaining Spanish troops and clergy.
-Spanish authorities and residents fled the town, effectively surrendering control.
-In their wake, local patriots organized a revolutionary junta to assume governance of Albay.
+As the Philippine Revolution spread throughout the archipelago in 1898 Spanish rule in Albay came to an abrupt end.
+On September 22, 1898, with the colonial government collapsing, the Spanish civil governor of Albay, Don Ángel Bascarán y Federic, evacuated the provincial capital of Old Albay along with its remaining Spanish troops and clergy.
+Spanish authorities and residents fled the town, effectively surrendering control, and in their wake local patriots organized a revolutionary junta to assume governance of Albay.
 The junta was initially led by Don Anacieto Solano, a prominent Filipino from the region who had been involved in the anti-colonial movement.

-Shortly thereafter, General Vicente Lukbán arrived to take command.
-Lukbán had been appointed by Emilio Aguinaldo's revolutionary government as General-in-Chief for the southern Luzon provinces, and he formally took charge of military and civil affairs in Albay and neighboring areas.
-Under Lukbán's leadership, the Philippine Republic's authority was established in Legazpi and Albay by late 1898, marking the close of over 300 years of Spanish colonial rule.
+Shortly after, General Vicente Lukbán arrived to take command.
+Lukbán had been appointed by Emilio Aguinaldo's revolutionary government as general-in-chief for the southern Luzon provinces and he formally took charge of military and civil affairs in Albay and neighboring areas.
+Under Lukbán's leadership the Philippine Republic's authority was established in Legazpi and Albay by late 1898, marking the close of over 300 years of Spanish colonial rule.